Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Discussion Conclusions

-Our failure to find a correlation in the X-rays between the synchrotron peak energy $E_{sp}$ and $\Pi_x$ is in contrast to \citet{angelakis2016}, who found a strong anti-correlation between the optical polarization degree and the synchrotron peak energy for gamma-ray loud blazars, though they did not find any correlation for the entire blazar population as a whole.
-Their proposed explanation for this anti-correlation is an energy stratified shock, in which the optical band samples the higher energy part of the synchrotron peak in low synchrotron peaked blazars, where the emission would be closer to the shock and therefore the polarization would be higher.
+We do not find a correlation in the X-rays between the synchrotron peak frequency $\nu_{sp}$ and $\Pi_x$, in contrast to \citet{angelakis2016}, who found an anti-correlation between the optical polarization degree and the synchrotron peak energy for gamma-ray loud blazars.
+However the trend identified in \citet{angelakis2016} included a much larger sample and had significant scatter, stressing the need for more observations to probe the properties of the population.
+Their proposed explanation for this anti-correlation is energy stratification, in which the optical band samples the higher energy part of the synchrotron peak in low synchrotron peaked blazars, where the emission would be closer to the shock and therefore the polarization would be higher.
 In contrast, for high synchrotron peaked blazars, the optical band would sample the lower energy part of the synchrotron peak, where the polarization would be lower.
 A similar anti-correlation has been observed between the VLA polarization degree of blazars and the synchrotron peak energy \citep{lister2011}.
-The lack of an observed correlation in our work could be due to the fact we have only examined HSP blazars in this paper, whereas the above papers investigated a wider range of synchrotron peaks, which gives more room for the above behavior. \citet{angelakis2016} state that their anti-correlation gets stronger when a wider range of synchrotron peaks are included.
+The fact we do not find a statistically significant correlation between $\nu_{sp}$ and $\Pi_x$ could be due to the fact we have only examined HSP blazars in this paper, whereas the above papers investigated a wider range of synchrotron peaks, which gives more room for the above behavior. \citet{angelakis2016} state that their anti-correlation gets stronger when a wider range of synchrotron peaks are included.